dataviscourse2024/group-project-soundscape-chronicles/README.md

 ## How to Run

 1. Clone the repository.
-2. Open index.html in a web browser to view the visualizations.
+2. Open index.html with Live Web Server or another localhost server method to view the visualizations.
-3. Run cleanUpData.py to preprocess the data if needed.

 OR click on Github Pages Link [SoundScape Chronicles](https://dataviscourse2024.github.io/group-project-soundscape-chronicles/)